 3. A soft towel or baby blanket for your puppy to snuggle in.

 4. A small bottle of water and a shallow bowl for drinking, in case your puppy gets thirsty.

 7. XS or Small (usually small) Soft Harness & leash.
 Here is my favorite puppy harness at Amazon.
-Regular collar – they will need around 9-10 inch size collar to begin with.
+Regular collar – they will need around 8-10 inch size collar to begin with.
 Approximate size of your puppy at 8 weeks old to help fit collars, harnesses, etc: Neck 9 inches; Chest 14 inches (they are not skinny!)
 Length from neck where collar goes to base of tail 11 inches.
 They vary about 1 inch here on each of these measurements.

 What Comes with Your Sunny Day Puppy